-Lund University already has one of the largest academic merit-based scholarship programmes in Sweden.
+Lund University has one of the largest academic merit-based scholarship programmes in Sweden.
 We are constantly evaluating how we can use these funds in order to help as many students as possible.
-For autumn 2020 studies we awarded additional scholarships, due to the coronavirus situation.
-We do not know yet if there will be any additional scholarships for studies in 2021.
+During 2020 and 2021 additional funds have been set aside for scholarships, both hardship scholarships and additional Lund University Global Scholarships.

-No, we do not recommend trying to enter Sweden before the start date of your permit.
+No, even if you can enter the EU/Schengen area, we do not recommend trying to enter Sweden before the start date of your permit period.
 If you do, there is a high risk that the border police will not let you enter.

 If your family member has a residence permit to join you in Sweden, he/she should be able to enter during the permit validity period, as Swedish residence permit holders are exempt from the entry ban.
 However, if your family member is planning to come only for a short visit (not on a residence permit), they will most likely not be allowed to enter as long as the entry ban is in place.